Story spiked: Kim's Hanoi hotel masterstroke undone as White House press evicted

 Reporters and other guests at the hotel Kim stayed in during his first summit with Trump in Singapore last year were herded back and ordered to pocket phones and cameras when Kim moved through the hotel.
 Some guests who took photographs of the leader had them deleted.

-Kim and Trump will meet in the Vietnamese capital on Wednesday and Thursday where they will try to reach an agreement on a North Korean pledge to give up its nuclear weapons program. [nL1N20L02L]
+Kim and Trump will meet in the Vietnamese capital on Wednesday and Thursday where they will try to reach an agreement on a North Korean pledge to give up its nuclear weapons program.

 The Melia had widely been expected to host Kim during his stay in Hanoi.
 Sources told Reuters last week the North Korean leader would stay there, and Kim’s foreign minister, Ri Yong Ho, based himself in the hotel during a visit to Vietnam in November last year.